0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 - mark
 - santi

-*Since we need a wordlist,* We create a basic one from the most common passwords (like P@ssw0rd etc.) and from commonly used password convention schemes like:
+*Since we need a wordlist,* We create a basic one from the most common passwords (like "P@ssw0rd" etc.) and from **commonly used password convention schemes** like:
 - Season + Year
 - Season + Year + !
 - Season + Special Char + Year